Nagatanien Matsutake Osuimono: Instant Suimono Soup

 Nagatanien Matsutake Osuimono

-As with miso soup, the clear soup Suimono is commonly eaten in Japan, so a variety of instant Suimono soups can be seen in supermarkets.
+As with miso soup, the clear soup Suimono is a staple soup dish in Japan, so it is also available in instant form.

-Among those products, what I introduce here, Nagatanien Matsutake Mushroom Osuimono is one of my favorite instant Suimono soups, which was introduced into the market by Nagatanien in 1964.
+Among such products, this Matsutake Osuimono is one of my favorite Suimono soups, which Nagatanien (永谷園) introduced into the market in 1964.

-The cooking of this instant Suimono soup is very straightforward; First, put one bag of the soup base powder in a bowl.
-Then, pour 180 ml of boiling water, stir well, and you can enjoy the Matsutake soup.
+The cooking of this instant soup is very straightforward.
+After putting the base in a soup bowl, pour 180 ml of boiling water and stir well.
+That’s it.